Division of Human Communication Sciences, Health Sciences School,

 Faculty of Medicine, Dentistry and Health

-This course is designed for speech and language therapists and other professionals with a special interest in communication difficulties.
+This course is designed for speech and language therapists/pathologists, linguists, psychologists and other professionals with a relevant background and special interest in Speech Sound Disorders and their link to literacy difficulties.
 You can study part-time by distance learning or full-time.

 You’ll develop your knowledge and skills of evidence-based practice so that you can effectively support people with developmental speech and literacy difficulties.

-This MSc explores conditions such as phonological impairment or disorder, childhood apraxia of speech, developmental verbal dyspraxia and dysarthria.
+You'll explore conditions such as phonological impairment or disorder, childhood apraxia of speech/developmental verbal dyspraxia and speech difficulties associated with cleft palate.

 What will you learn?